José de la Serna, 1st Count of the Andes: Return to Spain

 On his way back to Spain, he passed through Rio de Janeiro.
-There, he learnt that the king had congratulated him for his dedication, that he had been officially appointed viceroy of Peru, and that he had been awarded the Cross of San Fernando, as well as the title of Count of the Andes.
+There, he learned that the king had congratulated him for his dedication, that he had been officially appointed viceroy of Peru, and that he had been awarded the Cross of San Fernando, as well as the title of Count of the Andes.

 Back in Spain, La Serna was welcomed at court.
 He remained for a few years in Jerez de la Frontera.
-On January 27, 1831 he was appointed captain general of Granada and president of the Royal Chancellery of Granada.
+On January 27, 1831, he was appointed captain general of Granada and president of the Royal Chancellery of Granada.
 In his new command he had to face the invasion of Manzanares, who had landed in Malaga as well as Torrijos.
 Then he undertook an active fight against the banditry that was ravaging Andalusia, and managed to bring the Los Botijas to justice.
 (Note: The "group of Los Botijas" (la partida de Los Botijas) were a group of bandits around the town of Jaén and more specifically around Torredelcampo.)

 He died in the military hospital of Cádiz on 6 July 1832.
 His will showed that the public administration owed him 174,000 pesos, as unpaid wages from his service in Peru.